RonanMarrinan/Latin102Portfolio/translation1.md

 At this time, the cenatur came with his brothers to the wedding.

-Hercules came and killed the centaur,
-Hercules carried Deiniram away.❌ *voice?*
+Hercules came and killed the centaur, Hercules carried Deiniram away.